2015 St Helens R.F.C. season: Super 8's

 The Super League Super 8's sees the top 8 teams from the Super League play 7 games each.
 Each team's points are carried over and after the 7 additional games, the top 4 teams will contest the playoff semi finals with the team in 1st hosting the team in 4th, and the team finishing 2nd hosting the 3rd placed team; the winners of these semi finals will contest the Super League Grand Final at Old Trafford.

 Teams finishing 5th, 6th, 7th and 8th after the 7 additional games will take no further part in the 2015 season and will play in Super League again in 2016.

-Table as of 25 September 2015: